marcoantonioni/daffy/daffydoc/docs/Cloud-Paks/Integration.md

 ```
 /data/daffy/cp4i/service.sh <ENVIRONMENT_NAME> --EventStreamsStatus
 ```
-To find out the connection info to your Integration Platform Navigator instance, you can run the console flag to get user names, passwords and URLs to connect to.
+To find out the connection info to your Integration Platform Navigator instance, you can run the console flag to get user names, passwords, and URLs to connect to:

 ```
 /data/daffy/cp4i/build.sh <ENVIRONMENT_NAME> --console